Polar Bear Swim

-To be a club member you must register before the swim -- it's free.
+To be a club member you must register before the swim – it's free.
 Prizes are drawn from all registrations.
 Register in front of the English Bay Bathhouse between 12:30pm and 2:30pm on January 1.
-You can also clip out the coupon in the Province newspaper and bring it to the registration table

 The Greater Vancouver Food Bank will be accepting donations of non-perishable food or cash.